Medicine in extreme conditions

 - Medical doctors of any specialty

-- Medical School Students who have completed at least forth year of the study
+- Medical School Students who have completed at least fourth year of the study

 - Paramedics with minimum three years' experience in emergency medicine Number of participants: min.
 14, max.
-20 Ratio Doctors vs. paramedics/ students must be et least 1:1
+20 Ratio Doctors vs. paramedics/ students must be at least 1:1

 - Lectures and training is conducted in English, therefor all participants should master the English language well.